mattetti/book_mdar/book/source/Chapters/1_Introduction/1_What_Is_Merb&DM.markdown

 ### [RSpec](http://rspec.info/)

 RSpec is a Behaviour Driven Development framework for Ruby.
+It consists of two main pieces, a Story framework for integration tests and a Spec framework for object tests.
+Both these components are implemented as Domain Specific Languages which help to make the stories and specs created more readable.

 Merb currently supports the Test::Unit and RSpec testing frameworks.
-As the specs for Merb and Datamapper are written in RSpec, we will be covering some aspects of RSpec but it will not be our main focus.
+Both Merb and Datamapper use the RSpec testing frameworks and so we will be covering some aspects so that you may use it for your own applications.

-RSpec consists of two frameworks - a Story Framework where the user can describe a scenario at the application level and a Spec Framework which is used to describe specific object level behavior.

-(TODO) Beef up this section a little more?